riccardomassi/TheSpoon/README.md

 The benchmarking data can be deleted by running `make delete benchmark`.

 ## Starting up
-To start up TheSpoon it is sufficient to run `make run`, then head to our [Vercel deployment](https://thespoon.vercel.app).
+To start up TheSpoon it is sufficient to run `make start`, then head to our [Vercel deployment](https://thespoon.vercel.app).

 ## Authors
  University of Modena and Reggio Emilia undergraduates in Computer Science [@riccardomassi](https://github.com/riccardomassi/) and [@filipczuba](https://github.com/filipczuba/).